Every band, group and artist has a name - what is the story behind yours?

 If you could describe your group/band in three words what would they be?

 Tell us at Voice about your latest release.
 What makes this project different?

 ‘Fading Memories’ is the lead single to my upcoming album, ‘Yours Always’.
 This is a concept album dealing with loss, rejection, love, childhood innocence and hope.
 This song is influenced by the nouvelle chanson genre.
 I wanted to really bring out the story and almost have the listener feel like you are being read a lullaby.

 Nothing in music is ever new but how do you try to keep your music, artistry and vibe original?

 I approach each song like I’m telling a story and I do not follow trends in music.
 I think that helps my music feel relevant because it comes from a very honest place.
 My music grows with me, it’s my way of making sense out of life.

 What would you say are your inspirations in music?

-How do you remain motivated to create and do you have any tips for budding artists?
+How do you remain motivated to create and any tips for budding artists?